m.stenta

 If you are unfamiliar with film sizes, it might be useful to understand how they relate to digital photography.
 In both contexts, light is focused through the camera’s lens onto a “sensor.”
 In the case of analog cameras, the film is the sensor.
 Instead of converting light waves into digital signals and saving a copy of the information to a file, film uses fine grains of light-sensitive silver halide to capture photons of light permanently in the film itself.

 A “full-frame” digital sensor is equivalent in size to a 35mm film negative, which is the most popular film size.
 But larger films are also available.
-120 is a common “medium-format” film size, producing negatives that are 56mm tall (compared to 35mm), and range in width from 41.5mm to 224mm, depending on the camera.
+120 is a common “medium-format” film size, producing negatives that are 56mm tall, and range in width from 41.5mm to 224mm, depending on the camera.

 Comparison of 35mm and 120 film sizes